-Subsequent to 30 June 2020 the vesting conditions in respect of the 2018 performance rights have been performance tested and it has been determined that no performance rights have vested and that 1,241,118 have been forfeited.
+Subsequent to 30 June 2021, the vesting conditions in respect of the 2019 performance rights have been performance tested and it has been determined that 505,313 of the 2019 performance rights have vested and 505,312 of the 2019 performance rights will be forfeited.

-Reconciliation of cash flows from operating activities 27.
+28. Reconciliation of cash flows from operating activities